js-bits/enumerate/README.md

 ## enumerate.isEnum()

-You can also check if a certain object is a enum or not.
+You can also check if the given object is a enum or not.

 ```javascript
 console.log(enumerate.isEnum({ a: 1, b: 2, c: 3 })); // false